charlon/scout-graphql/README.md

 2. Clone this repository

         (scout-modern-env)$ git clone https://github.com/charlon/scout-modern
         (scout-modern-env)$ cd scout-modern

-3. Activate the virtual environment and change into the working directory:

-        (scout-modern-env)$ cd scout-modern

 4. Copy the env.example file into .env.
 This allows you set environment variables